Justin Bieber: 2015–2017: Purpose

 In February 2015, Bieber released "Where Are Ü Now", a collaboration with Jack Ü. The song peaked at number eight on the Billboard Hot 100 and reached number one on Billboards Hot Dance/Electronic Songs chart.
 It earned Bieber his career-first Grammy Award for Best Dance/Electronic Recording at the 58th Annual Grammy Awards.
 In March 2015, Bieber made an appearance in the music video for Carly Rae Jepsen's single "I Really Like You".
 In March 2015, Bieber was the featured roastee in Comedy Central's annual roast special, and was a contestant on the reality competition series Lip Sync Battle.
 Bieber filmed an episode for the Fox TV reality series Knock Knock Live, and aired before the show was cancelled after two episodes.

 On August 28, 2015, Bieber released a new single titled "What Do You Mean?" as the lead single from his fourth studio album, Purpose.
-The song is a blend of teen pop, electronic dance music and acoustic R&B. It debuted at number one on the US Billboard Hot 100 and became Bieber's first number-one single in the country.
+The song is a blend of teen pop, EDM and acoustic R&B. It debuted at number one on the Billboard Hot 100 and became Bieber's first number-one single in the country.
 He set a Guinness World Record by becoming the youngest solo male artist to debut at the top of the Hot 100.
 It also broke the record for the fastest song to reach number one on US iTunes, reaching the top spot in under 5 minutes.
 On September 4, 2015, Bieber was co-featured alongside Young Thug on the album track "Maria I'm Drunk", from Travis Scott's debut studio album, Rodeo.
 On October 23, 2015, Bieber released the album's second single, titled "Sorry", which debuted at number two on the Billboard Hot 100.
 After eight non-consecutive weeks at number two, on the week charting January 23, 2016, "Sorry" climbed to the top of the chart and became Bieber's second number-one single on the Billboard Hot 100.

 The third single from Purpose, "Love Yourself" also peaked at number one in the US, making Bieber the first male artist in almost a decade to have three number-ones from an album since Justin Timberlake, who did it previously with his second studio album, FutureSex/LoveSounds, in 2006–07.
 He also became the first solo artist to chart three solo songs in the top five of the Billboard Hot 100 simultaneously, and the first as a lead act since the Beatles in 1964.
-"Love Yourself" topped Billboards Year-End Hot 100 chart in 2016, followed by "Sorry" at number two, and made Bieber only the third artist in history to hold the top-two positions of the Billboard Year-End Hot 100, after the Beatles in 1964 and Usher in 2004.
-An album track on Purpose, "Company", was announced as the fourth single on March 8, 2016.
+"Love Yourself" topped Billboards Year-End Hot 100 chart in 2016, followed by "Sorry" at number two, making Bieber the third artist in history to hold the top-two positions of the Billboard Year-End Hot 100, after the Beatles in 1964 and Usher in 2004.
+A track on Purpose, "Company", was announced as the fourth single on March 8, 2016.
 On February 12, 2016, Bieber's first four albums were released on vinyl for the first time.